emmawalshdev/kaytea_art/README.md

 * Discount code and voucher capabilities
 * Functionality to add a blog keyword from the font-end site
 * URL structure change for blog and product detail pages (slugs)
-* Cart counter - showing number of items in cart instead of the cart cost
+* Cart counter - showing the number of items in the cart instead of the cart cost
 * Automatic deduction of product stock (upon sale)
 * Automatic quote generation for pet commissions
 * Ability to add multiple images to product uploads
 * Integrated Social media share buttons on product pages
 * Customized allauth emails
-* Personalised product recommendations for users
+* Personalized product recommendations for users

 ### Wireframes
 All wireframes were created using the software [Balsamiq](https://balsamiq.com/).